 Empirical work draws on cross-sectional analysis of 171 NHS trusts and Freedom of Information data across health, policing, fire and local government.
 A consistent finding is that resource scale does not predict security compliance – the highest-resourced trusts underperform the lowest-resourced on mandatory security assessments (p=0.88).
 This points to coordination costs that grow faster than defensive capability as organisations scale.
 A parallel strand applies the same structural logic to infrastructure investment governance under deep uncertainty.

-Published in the Financial Times, HSJ, BMJ Leader Blog, Civil Service World, Public Technology, and Policing Insight.
+Published in the Financial Times, I by IMD, LSE Business Review, HSJ, BMJ Leader Blog, Civil Service World, Public Technology, ISC2 Insights, Policing Insight, European Law Blog, and Political Theology Network.
 Working papers via SSRN.

 Boards often invite external challenge when governance systems appear formally sound but underlying risk exposure continues to grow.
 Situations where this work is particularly relevant include: